 Night Two: Praveen Kumar ‘Sakha’ (solo Bharatanatyam with live music)

 Hailing from a family of artists, Praveen Kumar showed an inclination toward dance at a very young age.
 After beginning his studies with the eminent guru of Bangalore (Late) Smt.
 Narmada, he learned to appreciate the aesthetic depths of Bharatanatyam and decided to dedicate himself to the ancient dance form.
 He now trains under the celebrated Guru Prof.C.V.Chandrasekhar and runs the Chithkala School of Dance in Bangalore.
 In this solo recital, he will explore a man’s journey as a companion, an admirer, and a friend through various facets of life.
+The performance will be accompanied by musicians who will provide the exquisite feel of South Indian traditional music.

 About Festival Curator and Presenter Rajika Puri